why Nordic American Tankers Limited [NAT] is a Good Choice for Investors After New Price Target of $2.83

 An analysis of insider ownership at Nordic American Tankers Limited [NAT]

-There are presently around $139 million, or 29.30% of NAT stock, in the hands of institutional investors.
-The top three institutional holders of NAT stocks are: BLACKROCK INC. with ownership of 9,530,449, which is approximately 2.811% of the company’s market cap and around 1.90% of the total institutional ownership; MILLENNIUM MANAGEMENT LLC, holding 6,024,174 shares of the stock with an approximate value of $15.12 million in NAT stocks shares; and ALLSPRING GLOBAL INVESTMENTS HOLDINGS, LLC, currently with $12.77 million in NAT stock with ownership of nearly 0.993% of the company’s market capitalization.
+There are presently around $145 million, or 30.00% of NAT stock, in the hands of institutional investors.
+The top three institutional holders of NAT stocks are: BLACKROCK INC. with ownership of 9,897,210, which is approximately 3.848% of the company’s market cap and around 1.90% of the total institutional ownership; MORGAN STANLEY, holding 5,366,347 shares of the stock with an approximate value of $13.47 million in NAT stocks shares; and ALLSPRING GLOBAL INVESTMENTS HOLDINGS, LLC, currently with $12.77 million in NAT stock with ownership of nearly 0.993% of the company’s market capitalization.

-Positions in Nordic American Tankers Limited stocks held by institutional investors increased at the end of May and at the time of the May reporting period, where 84 institutional holders increased their position in Nordic American Tankers Limited [NYSE:NAT] by around 12,793,008 shares.
-Additionally, 51 investors decreased positions by around 9,337,310 shares, while 28 investors held positions by with 33,248,482 shares.
-The mentioned changes placed institutional holdings at 55,378,800 shares, according to the latest SEC report filing.
-NAT stock had 25 new institutional investments in for a total of 3,053,921 shares, while 19 institutional investors sold positions of 302,946 shares during the same period.
+83 institutional holders increased their position in Nordic American Tankers Limited [NYSE:NAT] by around 9,776,180 shares.
+Additionally, 63 investors decreased positions by around 7,431,244 shares, while 27 investors held positions by with 40,713,727 shares.
+The mentioned changes placed institutional holdings at 57,921,151 shares, according to the latest SEC report filing.
+NAT stock had 29 new institutional investments in for a total of 3,466,803 shares, while 24 institutional investors sold positions of 1,076,274 shares during the same period.